HackHPI/meme-challenge/README.md

      - You will immediately be redirected to a page on the newly created user.
 If not, navigate there through `Users` in the side bar and clicking on your user name.
      - Go to `Credentials` tab and set some password (e.g. `123`).
 Also, prefer deselecting the `Temporary` option, as it will prompt you to set a new password.
 This will be great for the deployed version but unnecessary for local development.
    - Lastly, we need to prepare something for further setup.
 When you start the project locally, it needs to know what realm and what client to use in the environment it was just started in.
 To save some time finding this information later on, navigate to `Clients`, click on yours, go to the `Credentials` tab and copy the `Client secret`.
 If you regenerate this, you need to update it in the code as well.
-8. In the `meme-challenge` directory, create a file `.env` identical to the [exemplary version](.env.example) (`.env.example`).
-This file must contain all necessary variable information about the environment the project should be run in.
+9. In the `meme-challenge` directory, find the `.env` file you've created in step 5.
 Scroll to the bottom of the file to find the empty variables that need to be set.
    - You can paste the client secret you copied earlier already.
    - Put your client ID in the bottom (e.g. `meme-challenge-client`).
    - For `KEYCLOAK_ISSUER`, set it to `http://localhost:28080/realms/<your realm name>`, e.g. `http://localhost:28080/realms/meme-challenge`.
-9. Now you can run `yarn dev` to start the project locally and it will (should) actually work this time.
+10. Now you can run `yarn dev` to start the project locally and it will (should) actually work this time.
    - You can check out [the website](http://localhost:3000) under `localhost:3000` and sign in with the credentials you set when you created the user.

 Happy developing!